FRC-One/FRC-Downloader/README.md

 A table will be shown at the top of the window with all of the software to be downloaded.

-Once all software is downloaded, press any key to end the script.
+Once all software is downloaded, the Powershell window will close.

 ## Install the Software